alexs2112/MonoRogue/Roadmap.md

  * Minor fixes
    * Have item notifications not stop auto movement
    * See if you can fix `AL lib: (EE) alc_cleanup: 1 device not closed`, it looks like its not an issue though?
-   * Have the fire screen automatically select the last guy you targeted
-     * Display this creature in the main interface as though you are mousing over it
    * Do we want PlayerGlyph loading all of the possible glyphs into memory and leaving them all there, or do we want to load them when it changes?
    * It becomes really slow later and laggy in the game after sound effects were added, not sure what is up.
 They are all stored in memory but total < 600KB, way less than a single music file.
 Seems to come up after a shout is issued to a lot of enemies
    * Have pigs and mice not play the alarm sound effect when they make noises
    * It appears loading is broken if you attempt to load after returning to the main menu (game end, probably not a problem since the save should be deleted here)
+   * Messages arent cleared if you start a new game from the end screen
+   * Index in history screen doesnt work

  * Release prep:
    * Fix all @todo tags
+   * Make sure that scrolling through game history actually works
    * Make sure closing the game saves it
+    * If you are at 0 HP, save history and delete the game save
    * Dying or winning the game should delete your save
    * See if we can clean up app builds to include no unnecessary dlls without breaking
    * Test persistent settings and savegames across different devices